-Highlights search terms using jQuery when referer is a search engine or within WordPress generated search results.
-This plugin is a light weight, low resource demanding and very simple fusion between How to Highlight Search Terms with jQuery – theme hack by Thaya Kareeson and Search Hilite by Ryan Boren, with some optimisations and updated to support HTML5.
+Highlights search using jQuery terms within WordPress generated search results or when referrer is a non-secure search engine.
+This plugin is light weight and has no options.
+It started as very simple fusion between How to Highlight Search Terms with jQuery – theme hack by Thaya Kareeson and Search Hilite by Ryan Boren.
+It has since evolved with many optimizations, HTML5 and bbPress support.

 - BuddyPress / bbPress compatibility: highlighting within forum searches